minu-gatech/Project-TobaccoUsage/README.md

 In a team of 3 members, My Role was to:
 --------------------------------------
--find the percentage of tobacco users across each state of US -determine the US state having most tobacco usage -percentage of male vs female tobacco users
+-Find the percentage of tobacco users across each state of US

+-Determine the US state having most tobacco usage

+-Calculate the Percentage of Male vs Female tobacco users

--Compare Current Smokers vs Former Smokers-
+-Compare Current Smokers vs Former Smokers

 -Made an API call to identify the Average Percentage of Tobacco Users over the last 8 years